Heart Healthy Mixed Bean Salad

 Overhead photo of ingredients needed to make bean salad: mixed beans, cilantro, red onion, dijon mustard, white wine vinegar, honey, and olive oil.

-• Bean Salad mix, rinsed and strained
+• Canned Bean Salad mix, rinsed and strained

 • Honey